outstandy/sandwish/README.md

 Also sandwiches.

 ###Competitors
 Sandwish is going up against behemoths like Seamless, Grubhub, and Postmates.
 What makes this better?
-Simplicity and easy of choice.
+Simplicity and ease (read: limit) of choice.
 We need to capitalize on that.

 ###User flow
 #####[Home](https://outstandy.github.io/sandwish/ "Home")